jrfnl/clearPHP/rules/not-a-method.md

 ```

-The following code are considered legit :
+The following patterns are considered legit:

 ```php
 <?php